FirzinatKhuzeev/deploy-to-azure/README.md

  - Installation of Blender software ([https://www.blender.org](https://www.blender.org))
  - Download a sample file (will be downloaded here `/home/[username]/blender-example/TBD`)
- - Installatino drivers for GPU
+ - Installation of drivers for GPU

 > Note: [Ubuntu Data Science VM Image](http://aka.ms/dsvm/overview) is used for the deployment.